sebfried/pit/readme.md

 ## How to use the PIT?

 ### 1. Download it
-For now, that's the only option.
-Download or clone this repository.
+For now, that's not really an option.
+Try [pugsharp](https://github.com/sebfried/pugsharp) instead.

 ### 2. Install it